 - Intellectual Property rights and interests (e.g., patents, copyrights), upon receipt of income related to such rights and interests.

-- Travel reimbursement or sponsored travel in ANY amount (except travel that is reimbursed or sponsored by the University of Colorado; a U.S. federal, state, or local government agency; another U.S. institution of higher education; a U.S. academic teaching hospital, medical center, or research institute that is affiliated with a U.S. institution of higher education)
+- Travel reimbursement or sponsorship to a U.S. destination valued at more than $2,500 when aggregated per entity over the previous 12 months or to a foreign destination of any value (except travel that is reimbursed or sponsored by the University of Colorado; a U.S. federal, state, or local government agency; another U.S. institution of higher education; a U.S. academic teaching hospital, medical center, or research institute that is affiliated with a U.S. institution of higher education)

 The term “Significant Financial Interest” does NOT include: